jessy-js/cryptjweng.github.io/_pages/about.md

 + General Chair of SecureComm 2016
 + Associate Editor of IEEE Transactions on Vehicular Technology (2018-2020)
 + Program Chair of ISPEC 2011
-+ Program Chair of RFIDsec 2013 Asia
++ Program Chair of RFIDsec 2013
-+ Program Committee Member for over 50 international conferences, including IWSEC 2013, IWSEC 2012, ISC 2011, WISTP 2011, ISPEC 2013, and ISPEC 2012
++ Program Committee Member for over 50 international conferences, including IWSEC 2013, ISPEC 2013, IWSEC 2012, ISC 2011, WISTP 2011, and ISPEC 2012

 ## Selected Recent Grants

-+ "Research on Key Technologies of Cryptography-Based Multi-Party Privacy-Enhancing Computing", Key Program of the National Natural Science Foundation of China, PI, Duration: 2024.01~2028.12.
++ "Research on Key Technologies of Cryptography-Based Multi-Party Privacy-Enhancing Computing", the Key Program of the National Natural Science Foundation of China, PI, Duration: 2024.01~2028.12.
-+ "Research on a Novel Cross-Chain System Supporting Interoperability Across Heterogeneous Blockchains", National Key Research and Development Program of China, PI, Duration: 2020.11~2023.10.
++ "Research on a Novel Cross-Chain System Supporting Interoperability Across Heterogeneous Blockchains", the National Key Research and Development Program of China, PI, Duration: 2020.11~2023.10.
-+ "Public Key Cryptography", National Science Fund for Distinguished Young Scholars of China, PI, 2019.01~2023.12.
++ "Public Key Cryptography", the National Science Fund for Distinguished Young Scholars of China, PI, 2019.01~2023.12.
++ "Research on Key Technologies for Information Detection and Security Protection in Vehicular Networks", the Joint Funds of the National Natural Science Foundation of China, PI, Duration: 2018.01~2021.12.

 ## Selected Social Services